shwetasshinde24/Panoply/index.md

 We have tested the demo in our development environment, and have tried our best to document the procedure to setup a similar environment on your machine.
 However, several things might go wrong in this process.
 Following is a list of all the issues we have seen in our experienceL

 ### I cannot run the demo.
 Is something wrong with my SGX SDK or Panoply setup?
 Before starting the Panoply demo setup, ensure that you are able to execute the Sample application shipped with the Intel SDX SDK.
 If you are not able to execute the SDK Sample code, then something went wrong with your SDX SDK setup.
 However, if you were able to execute the sample code and only OpenSSL is failing, then perhaps its a Panoply-specific problem.
-Please drop me an email with the details of the bug / error / runtime failure logs.
+Please drop me an [email] (mailto:shwetasshinde24@gmail.com) with the details of the bug / error / runtime failure logs.

 ### I am getting a compile time error about "sgx-status.h".
 Is something wrong with my setup?